OICR/softeng-blog/_posts/henry_zhao/2019-03-06-Implement-Stardust.md

 # Introduction

-Genomic data is huge and disorganized.
+Genomic data is huge and, to the non specialist, its complex inner structure can feel overwhelming.
 To provide researchers a powerful data analysis & management platform, we traditionally use d3, a popular data processing library.
 It has a wealth of tools that can use SVG to portray and manipulate data patterns.
 For example, GDC's human figure was implemented in d3:

 <image src="{{ site.urlimg }}/henry_zhao/human_body.png" />